 I do not own a woodlot.
-I clean out neighbors' woodlots and hedgerows, and get wood for the

-Our choice to live in partial poverty

-- Is but the means, an end for to achieve.

-- The end is having time in which to live

-- The way we wish, a life where we are free

-- Of regular hours, where time is unimportant,

-- Yet where there is the time aplenty to

-- Help our garden flourish and children grow, Time to absorb the smell of pun-

-- gent woodsmoke.

-- Time for poetic living is our intent.
+I clean out neighbors' woodlots and hedgerows, and get wood for the Our choice to live in partial pov- Is but the means, an end for to The end is having time in which The way we wish, a life where we are free Of regular hours, where time is unimportant, Yet where there is the time aplenty to Help our garden flourish and children grow, Time to absorb the smell of pungent woodsmoke.
+Time for poetic living is our in- The means must be the vehicle to obtain this, Must be poetic and practical as Simple living, the means to cut expenses.
+Less time spent in earning may be spent Loafing and inviting the muse and soul.